SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 What's the lower bound on how fast we want to go?
 This one is less of a bound an more a guideline.
-You want to make sure you're running your output loop fast enough that the resulting wave looks like you want it to.
+Fundamentally, you want to make sure you're running your output loop fast enough that the resulting wave looks like you want it to.
 A rough rule of thumb here is to choose an update rate at least 10 times faster than the highest frequency you want to use, as long as that's feasible with respect to your upper bound.
+If you can run the update faster, consider going fast enough that your lookup table contains each output value at least once&mdash;for example, `table[N] = { 0, 1, 2, 3, 3, 2, 1, 0, ...}` rather than `table[N] = { 0, 2, 3, 2, 0, -2, -3, ...}`.
+This is a better indicator that you're representing the desired waveform smoothly; depending on the specific output requirements, acceptable performance may need an even faster update, but this is a good start.

 Another note: depending on your particular microcontroller, if you have multiple lookup tables, it can be significantly faster to define each table as a 1-D array, rather than combining them as a single 2-D array&mdash;array lookups using a variable as the index can be slow.